pdxwebdev/yadacoin/docs/docs/index.md

 * `API` - Create a new project.
     * `explorer` - Explorer endpoints will return relevant blockchain information for various search terms.
-    * `graph` - Endpoints necessary for creating a YadaCoin enabled applcation.
+    * `graph` - Endpoints necessary for creating a YadaCoin enabled application.
     * `node` - These endpoints are used by miners and nodes with a fully synchronized copy of the blockchain.
     * `pool` - Pool endpoints enable pool related functions for client and server.
     * `wallet` - Wallet endpoints provide features for individual user wallets.